 As a student, Wu majored in studio art and architectural studies, served as a photography lab mentor, student photographer for the Office of Communications, artist assistant and assistant for the Three Dimensional Design class.
 She had an internship in 2011 at Miles and May Furniture Works in Geneva, and participated in the study abroad program in Rome, Italy.

-Wu will be heading to Johnson, Vt., for another residency before beginning the program at American University.
+Wu lived in Johnson, Vt., for another residency before beginning the program at American University.
 Some of her work can be viewed at her website www.jennycwuart.com.